Pazuzu: Name

 One speculation for the origin of the name of Pazuzu connects to Bazi, as named in the Tell Leilan version of the Sumerian King List, who was a king of Mari.
 The name is followed by that of the succeeding king, Zizi.
 Bazi's name is preceded by Anbu, his father, who was suspected to have inspired the god Anbu, which later conflated into Hanbu, Pazuzu's father.
 The theory goes that, given the connection between Anbu and Hanbu, it could be that the name Pazuzu is a construction of the following kings names: Ba-zi-Zi-zi.

 Like Pazuzu, Humbaba was used as a protector deity, with depictions of his frightening head being used to ward off evil.
 It could therefore be speculated that the Pazuzu heads replaced those of Humbaba.
 Humbaba fell from favour in the Late Bronze Age, shortly before Pazuzu emerged, although the two do not share any great iconographic connection, making it unlikely that Pazuzu could have evolved from the earlier deity.

 Another speculation is that rather than Bes and Pazuzu having a common origin point, Pazuzu was an offshoot of Bes.

 In popular culture

-Pazuzu is most famous in western popular culture due to the 1971 novel The Exorcist and its 1973 film adaptation The Exorcist.
+According to Christian iconography, Pazuzu is most famous in western popular culture due to the 1971 novel The Exorcist and its 1973 film adaptation.
 In both instances, Pazuzu is the evil spirit that possesses the young girl Regan MacNeil.

-Virtual band Gorillaz used their own images of Pazuzu in their second album, Demon Days and its follow up companion album D-Sides, cycle and tour as well as anything surrounding that album in future tours including the 2025 residency and exhibition at the Copper Box Arena.
-The band’s virtual singer 2-D is also sometimes pictured wearing a t-shirt that says Captain Howdy on it, a reference to the child character’s name for the demon who possesses her in the 1973 film The Exorcist.